Adrian-rospx/learning-log/README.md

 [Systems programming languages log (C, C++)](https://github.com/Adrian-isp/Low-Level-Concepts.git)

+#### 19th of February

+Basics of Networking:

+- OSI model's 7 layers
+- TCP/IP model
+- IP addresses
+- TCP protocol
+- what sockets are
+- HTTP

+I do realise I am only looking superficially at this information, but I am more intersted in only getting the grasp of these domains.
+Now, for example, I at least have an idea of what's going on when data is transferred and how browsers interact with users, but the complexity is still amazing.
+I  now know that running a server or, say, making a chat app is doable.

 #### 18th of February
 Learned about **Make files** and how to use them along with **headers**